mlhubber/mlhub/README.rst

   $ pip3 install mlhub

-Once installed you will be able to run the sample rain-tomorrow model assuming that you have the free and open source `R statistical software package`_ installed.
+Once installed you will be able to run the sample 'rain' model assuming that you have the free and open source `R statistical software package`_ installed.
 The TL;DR version is below.
 Note that you type the command ``ml ...`` and that everything from the ``#`` to the end of the line is ignored (it's a comment)::

-  $ ml install   rain-tomorrow # Install the model named rain-tomorrow.
+  $ ml install   rain # Install the model named 'rain'.
-  $ ml demo      rain-tomorrow # Run the demonstration of the model
+  $ ml demo      rain # Run the demonstration of the model
-  $ ml display   rain-tomorrow # Graphical display of pre-built model.
+  $ ml display   rain # Graphical display of pre-built model.

 The following commands are available and below is a brief description of each command::

   $ ml                # Show a usage message.
   $ ml available      # List of pre-buld models on the MLHub.
   $ ml installed      # List of pre-built models installed locally
-  $ ml install   rain-tomorrow # Install the model named rain-tomorrow.
+  $ ml install   rain # Install the model named 'rain'.
-  $ ml readme    rain-tomorrow # View background information about the model.
+  $ ml readme    rain # View background information about the model.
-  $ ml configure rain-tomorrow # Install required dependencies.
+  $ ml configure rain # Install required dependencies.
-  $ ml commands  rain-tomorrow # List of commands supported by the model.
+  $ ml commands  rain # List of commands supported by the model.
-  $ ml demo      rain-tomorrow # Run the demonstration of the model
+  $ ml demo      rain # Run the demonstration of the model
-  $ ml print     rain-tomorrow # Textual summary of the model.
+  $ ml print     rain # Textual summary of the model.
-  $ ml display   rain-tomorrow # Graphical display of pre-built model.
+  $ ml display   rain # Graphical display of pre-built model.
-  $ ml score     rain-tomorrow # Run model on your own data.
+  $ ml score     rain # Run model on your own data.

 Different model packages will have different dependencies and these will be installed by the *configure* command.